Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Introduction

 Computational modeling of the CS plays a crucial role in gaining insight into particle-substrate interactions during the CS process.
 Several continuum-scale research works have captured interesting physical phenomena, such as mechanical interlocking, adiabatic shear instability, and interface diffusion, during the CS process \citep{tianyu2022experimental,zorawski2021experimental,deng2023simulation}.
 However, bond formation and microstructural evolution during the CS process occur at a much smaller timescale than the accessible timescale of continuum-scale methods \citep{zhang2025multi}.
 These microstructural changes can be actively captured by the molecular dynamics (MD) simulation techniques \citep{joshi2018molecular,gao2023tamping}.
 While existing studies on MD simulations have focused on softer materials, such as copper \citep{feng2024atomistic,gao2023tamping} and nickel\citep{wu2025exploring}, as well as medium-hard materials, such as titanium \citep{dai2025molecular}, atomistic details about interfacial bond formation, deformation mechanisms, and defect dynamics in $W$, one of the hardest materials, remain unexplored.

-The paper is organized as follows. \sref{sec:model_des} presents the methodology for the MD simulation of the CS process. \sref{sec:visco_800} shows how microstructural evolution occurs as a function of time at a specific velocity and particle size in the presence and absence of ultrasound perturbation.
+The paper is organized as follows. \sref{sec:model_des} presents the methodology for the MD simulation of the CS process. \sref{sec:visco_800} shows how microstructural evolution occurs as a function of time at a specific velocity and particle size in the presence and absence of ultrasonic perturbation.
 To ensure the generality of the findings observed in \sref{sec:visco_800}, we investigate the effect of different CS process parameters on the deformation behavior, diffusive nature, and morphological evolution of the particles during the CS process in \sref{sec:param}.
-In \sref{sec:alloy_form}, by utilizing the benefit of ultrasound-assisted atomic reconstruction, we present a novel approach of alloy formation using the CS process that can generate a heterogeneous coating on a $W$ substrate.
+In \sref{sec:alloy_form}, we analyze bonding, deformation, and defect dynamics of $V$-$W$ alloy heterogeneous coating on a $W$ substrate, manufactured using ultrasound-assisted CS process.
 We summarize and conclude in \sref{sec:summary}.